kalendar/assessments/writing/start.md

-### NOTE: It will take several weeks before your essay results and feedback are available.
+### NOTE: It will be several weeks before your essay results and feedback are available.
 Thank you for your patience.

 You received information about your learning skills after you took the self-regulated learning survey, as well as suggestions for becoming a more effective and efficient learner.
-Now, in order to reflect on your learning skills and receive feedback on your writing, please use the results from your self-regulated learning survey to do your best writing in a brief essay (about 500 words, which is about 1-2 pages) that answers the following questions:
+Now, in order to reflect on your learning skills and receive feedback on your writing, please use the results from your self-regulated learning survey to do your best writing in a brief essay that answers the following questions:

 * What do your self-regulated learning survey results and the feedback tell you about your learning skills?
 Use results from the survey and the feedback to support your analysis.